pkarsy/AutomaticSchoolBellTimer/README.md

 - Automatically swich to Time Zone and Daylight Savings Time.
 - Resistant to Network disconnections and power outages.
 The module keeps accurate time on such occasions, and only needs to the Internet to fix the time drift (less than 1 sec per week without Internet).
 We use a dedicated DS3231 module(backed by a lithium coin cell) for this.
 - Simple Web Control Panel, via PC or mobile.
 With the option of MQTT, it can also be monitored and controlled outside of the local network.
+- Ability to use more than 1 timetables even different bells (this is rare, see dedicated paragraph)
 - As few parts as possible, no PCB, and no soldering at all (if we choose an ESP32 board with presoldered headers).
 - Reliable hardware.
 It is expected to work for years and years to come.
 The minimal part count and the airtight enclosure is hepling on this.
 - Reliable software.
 Minimal dependencies on external services.
 It can tolerate power outages and MONTHS of WIFI anavailability before the time drift becomes noticeable.
-The CR2032 coin cell will probably work for 10 years nad probably more, given that discharges only whan not in mains power.
-There is no dependency for MQTT server, whom we dont now if it is working or even exists 10 years from now.
-If you want it of course it is working and can be useful for remote control and debugging (see the dedicated section).
+The CR2032 coin cell will probably work for 10 years and probably more (discharges only when not in mains power).
+There is no dependency for MQTT server, whom we dont now if it is working or even exists years later (see the dedicated section for MQTT).
 - Very low cost (See the list with materials below)
 - Free software.
 Both tasmota and the berry script are open source with very permissive licences.
-This also means it is very easy to modify the software if you want to.

-# STEP 1.
-Get an ESP board.
+## STEP 1.
+Choose an ESP board.
 - ESP32 boards are prefered over ESP32-S2 or ESP32-C3.
-I have witnessed some instability whith C3 (When the ESP32-C3 cannot find an AccessPoint, frequently crashes.
-It recovers immediatelly but lets stay on the safe side).
-I am sure the situation will change to the better over time, but for now(2025) the ESP32 is the right choice.
+I have witnessed some instability whith C3 : When the ESP32-C3 cannot find an AccessPoint, frequently crashes.
+It recovers immediatelly but lets stay on the safe side.
+I am sure the situation will change to the better over time, but for now (2025) the ESP32 is the best choice.
 The prices of the boards are very low anyway, and there is no cost reason to prefer one over another.
-- Another very good point in favor of ESP32 boards is they always come with a dedicated serial chip (CP2102, CH9102, CH340).
-Many C3 and S2 boards use serial implemented by the ESP itself, and the Tasmota installation/recovery is unstable, as the board vanishes and reappears on reboots.
+- Another very good point in favor of ESP32 boards, is they always come with a dedicated USB-serial chip (CP2102, CH9102, CH340).
+Many C3 and S2 boards use USB-serial implemented by the ESP itself, and the Tasmota installation/recovery is unstable, as the board vanishes and reappears on reboots.

 The boards that i have tested are :
-- ESP32 WROOM-32D devkit boards (With the metallic cover), 30 and 36 pin versions.
+- ESP32 WROOM-32D devkit boards, 30 and 36 pin versions.
 Very popular, presoldered headers, with 5V power pin (You can power a relay whith this) and plenty of GPIO and GND pins.
 This is the safest option.
-There is TODO a screw terminal adapter wich makes the assembly even easier.
+There is also a screw terminal adapter wich makes the assembly even easier.
+TODO PHOTO

 ![ESP32 Wroom](esp32-wroom.jpg)